lingtengqiu/Facial_Expression_Similarity/README.md

 For the benefit of everyone, hence I upload my processed data to Baidu WebDisk so that everyone can download and research.
 Note that our collected have a lit bit loss due to orignial datasets website link error.

-the format of annotations you can refer to  train_list and test_list.
+The format of annotations you can refer to  train_list and test_list.

 ## File Structure
 ```